manish7532/Web-Development-Practice/README.md

 # Project Title

-This project is a practice repository for learning Node.js, Express.js, MongoDB, React.js, Bootstrap, HTML, CSS, and JavaScript.
+This is a practice repository for learning Node.js, Express.js, MongoDB, React.js, Bootstrap, HTML, CSS, and JavaScript.

 ## Overview